 Equally, you could choose a pocket square that is a shade lighter or darker than the core colour of your ensemble.
 Remember, it’s all in the detail, so don’t be afraid to bring out an accent colour on a subtle pinstripe or checked shirt.

 Below is a beautiful example of this sort of coordination using our Saint Emidius pocket square.
 The complementary colours of the burgundy jacket and brown tie against the dark greens in yellows of the pocket square.
 However, there is also the pop of cream that contrasts the dark colours but is similar tonally to the patterned shirt.

 Alternatively, if you want to make your pocket square the focal point of your look, you could opt to clash your pocket square with your tie and, indeed, the rest of your outfit.
 With this, it really is a case of ‘the bolder the better’: experiment with vibrant colours, eclectic prints or even textured materials such as chambray, leather or tweed to pull this off.

-Below we have set out some basic tie and pocket square rules so you will always look sharp.
+So that you know you should never directly match your pocket square and tie, below we have set out some basic tie and pocket square rules so you will always look sharp.

 Once you’ve chosen your square, there remains the all-important decision of pocket square folds.
 As mentioned, you should match your fold to the occasion, but also keep in mind that certain folds will lift the colours in your square.
-For example, if you have a design that incorporates an interesting border then you want to make the most of this with a point fold or perhaps a Dunaway fold.
-See our full guide here: how to fold a pocket square.
+The classic pocket square fold is known as the flat fold or presidential fold, and is often seen in classic images and TV programs set in the 50's and 60's.

 One of the great things about a pocket square is they are so incredibly versatile in how you wear them and reasonably subtle changes can have a big impact on your style.
 The colour that you choose and the fold that you use is really a function on the colour of your outfit, the nature of the occasion, whether it be for work, or more formal such as a wedding, and your own personal style.